How To Resolve Merge Conflicts in Git

 The output prints out all the supported diff tools for your current setup:

-Different tools are available based on the editor of choice.
+Different tools are available based on the editor you are using.
 For example:

 • Emacs diff tools: Ediff or emerge